gaorkl/simple-playgrounds/README.md

 The playgrounds are 2D environments where agents can move around and interact with scene elements and other agents.
 The game engine is based on [Pymunk](http://www.pymunk.org), and allows very fine-grained physical interactions between elements of SPG.
-[Arcade](https://api.arcade.academy/en/latest/), is used to render the playground, and its integration of OpenGL shaders is used to calculate first-person sensors at high speed.
+[Arcade](https://api.arcade.academy/en/latest/), is used to render the playground, and we use its integration of OpenGL shaders to calculate first-person sensors at high speed.

+SPG follows the [Gymnasium](https://github.com/Farama-Foundation/Gymnasium) API for straightforward integration in any RL project.

 If you are using Simple Playgrounds in your research, please cite us!